 This chapter describes in broad terms how project lands and water surface will be managed.
+It is reflective of the Corps preferred alternative, Alternative 2 Moderate Conservation.
 For Bull Shoals Lake, the PDT chose the Management by Classification approach as set forth in EP 1130-2-550.
-The chapter is reflective of the Corps' Selected Alternative.